abberdeen/circuitid-csharp/docs/NumberPortsApi.md

 ## CreateNumberPort

-> Object CreateNumberPort (Numberports numberports)
+> GetNumberPort200Response CreateNumberPort (Numberports numberports)

 Create a new object